METHODS-Group/DRDMannTurb/paper/paper.md

 `DRDMannTurb` uses a state-of-the-art domain decomposition approach to generate smaller sub-boxes sequentially.

-`DRDMannTurb` is completely written in Python, leveraging computationally powerful backend packages (`numpy`, `PyTorch`).
-Our implementation allows for easy GPU-portability using `cuda`.
-This is an additional advantage compared to previously developed software packages that have implemented the Mann model but do not provide the source code (e.g., HAWC2 [@hawc2:2007]).
-Finally, `DRDMannTurb` is designed to be more general-purpose, allowing it to be applied to a broader range of scenarios and making it more accessible with clear documentation for a variety of tasks that researchers in this area are often interested in.
+`DRDMannTurb` is written in Python and leverages computationally powerful backend packages like `numpy` and `PyTorch`.
+The implementation renders DRD models easily portable to GPU and other backends via `PyTorch` also.
+This is an additional advantage compared to other software packages that implement the Mann model but for which the source code may not be public or freely available (e.g., HAWC2 [@hawc2:2007]).
+Finally, `DRDMannTurb` is designed to be more general-purpose, allowing it to be applied to a broader range of scenarios, and very accessible, with clear documentation and examples spanning a variety of tasks that researchers are often interested in.

 # Results